banaio/www-bana-io/docs/resume/cv.md

 <!-- I am a highly skilled Software Engineer with 13 years of job experience with a proven record of successful projects up to hundreds of servers running a lot of fairly complicated services that meet the most strict SLA requirements.
 I love to build and maintain high-availability rock-solid systems that support successful businesses.
 I am looking for an interesting **remote-only** job,, solo or in a small team of professionals to share my knowledge and to learn from.
 Part-time occupation is negotiable.
 Please read my cover letter at <https://bana.io/resume/cover-letter>.
 To download my CV and/or cover letter, please see <https://bana.io/resume/cv-download>. -->

-I am a highly skilled Software Engineer with 13 years of job experience with a proven record.
+I am a highly skilled Software Engineer with over a decades worth of job experience and a proven record.
 I love to build and maintain high-availability rock-solid systems that support successful businesses.
 I am looking for an interesting **remote-only** job, solo or in a small team of professionals to share my knowledge and to learn from.
 Part-time occupation is negotiable.
 Please read my cover letter at <https://bana.io/resume/cover-letter>.
 To download my CV and/or cover letter, please see <https://bana.io/resume/cv-download>.

 <!-- That said, I am **_only_** looking for a fully remote Golang - Senior Software Engineer - role. -->

 ## Work Experience

-### Senior Software Engineer (Remote), [Cynergy Bank](https://cynergybank.co.uk), London, United Kingdom - 03/2023–07/2023
+### Senior Software Engineer, [Cynergy Bank](https://cynergybank.co.uk), London, United Kingdom - 03/2023–07/2023

 **Tech:** PostgreSQL, Postgres, Continuous Integration and Continuous Delivery (CI/CD), OpenAPI Specification (OAS), Swagger API, Google Cloud Platform (GCP), REST APIs, go, Linux, Golang, Go (Programming Language), Docker, Git, Google Cloud Platform and Kubernetes.

-### Senior Software Engineer (Remote), [Kubeshop](https://kubeshop.io/), Greenwich, United States - 05/2022–01/2023
+### Senior Software Engineer, [Kubeshop](https://kubeshop.io/), Greenwich, United States - 05/2022–01/2023

 Worked on [`kusk-gateway`](https://docs.kusk.io/), a OpenAPI-driven API Gateway for Kubernetes.
 Links: